All Episodes

 They had huge asparagus fields that they worked in.

-They um when the farmers would rotate crops from corn to beans, then when it was a bean crop, you had to go in and cut out stray stalks of corn, which was a long, hot, hard day, and they did that.
+They, when farmers would rotate crops from corn to beans, then when it was a bean crop, you had to go in and cut out stray stalks of corn, which was a long, hot, hard day, and they did that.

 I can give you the name of the town where the camp was.

-Well, let me let me ask you, because you live there, let me ask you how far was it from Park Ridge that these camps were?
+Well, let me ask you, because you lived there, let me ask you, how far was it from Park Ridge that these camps were?

 Okay.